emqx/emqx-docs/en_US/access-control/authn/authn.md

 Besides the built-in database, EMQX also supports integration with various backend databases for password authentication, including MySQL, PostgreSQL, MongoDB, and Redis.

 EMQX can also be configured to delegate authentication work to external services, such as an HTTP server developed by our users.

-### JWT Authentication

-[JSON Web Token (JWT)](https://jwt.io/) is a token-based authentication mechanism that does not rely on the server to retain client authentication or session information.

-The client carries the JWT in the connection request, and EMQX uses the pre-configured secret or public key to verify the JWT signature.
-If the user configures a JWKS endpoint, the JWT authenticator verifies the JWT signature using the list of public keys queried from the JWKS endpoint.

 ### MQTT 5.0 Enhanced Authentication